EduardoZepeda/coffee-bytes-hugo/content/posts/la-burbuja-de-ai-y-sus-consecuencias/index.en.md

 ![Startups are just a wrapper for chatgpt](images/ai-company-chatgpt.jpg)

+It's not that using chatGPT for your company is wrong, but if an app is just a GPT wrapper, the risk of becoming a commodity is high, are we going to have thousands of different apps that solve the same problem and are just chatGPT wrappers?

 And not that the above is wrong, but I would prefer that all the possibilities that AI has to offer be explored, that we train neural networks to automate every tedious aspect of society and free humans from the paradigm of performing repetitive 9-5 tasks or maybe to improve human's health via [drug design](/en/artificial-intelligence-drug-design-for-developers/).
 I want more investment in AI, but one that "adds value," not just seeks to profit as quick as possible.

 ## Companies are running out of Data to train LLM